 The place where it all started, ended, and where I’m coming back, Hanoi.
 I really love Hanoi because it made my whole Vietnam journey complete right away on the first day!
 It has the charm of my ideal city.

-Hoan Kiem Lake was the first thing that excites me about Hanoi when I arrived from the airport.
+Hoan Kiem Lake was the first thing that excited me about Hanoi when I arrived at the airport.
 For me, a lake in the heart of a city with trees, flowers, and seats around is so perfect!
 Lakes help people relax and have a calm mind, and it is what I totally need to see.
 Hanoi just gave me a stone to hit two birds at the same time.
 To relieve my stress and to experience a new city.

 What’s fantastic about Hanoi is that it is a walkable city full of things to discover on foot.
-I have written a complete guide exploring Hanoi on foot, be sure to check it! 🙂 There are just endless things to do in Hanoi, especially if you like learning history and culture.
+I have written a complete guide to explore Hanoi on foot, be sure to check it! 🙂 There are just endless things to do in Hanoi, especially if you like learning history and culture.
 You can spend a whole day in Hanoi seeing discoveries.
 However, you should save your energy for the evening in Hanoi, especially if it’s the weekend.

-Because you can see the most real spirit of Hanoi, and why it is called “The City Where Old Meets New” just on every weekend night.
+Because you can see the most real spirit of Hanoi, and why it is called “The City Where Old Meets New” just every weekend night.
 It is when you can see so many people coming together in the street to relive the old and welcome the future.

 Save it on Pinterest.